Ayyappan97899/react-data-table/README.md

-# react-data-table
+# react-lite-table

-`react-data-table` is a flexible, lightweight, and feature-rich React component for displaying tabular data.
+`react-lite-table` is a flexible, lightweight, and feature-rich React component for displaying tabular data.
 It includes functionalities such as sorting, searching, pagination, and row selection, making it suitable for a variety of use cases.

 ## Features